-The main job of testicles is to make and store sperm and produce testosterone.
+The main job of testicles is to make sperm and produce testosterone.
 Testosterone is the male hormone that's responsible for the changes that occur during puberty.
 Puberty is the time in life when your body begins to change and you start to look more and more like an adult.

 Guys become fertile between the ages of 11 and 17, meaning they are able to ejaculate semen and get a girl pregnant.